57Esther/Climate-Change/README.md

    - The structure of the gallery page was similar to the "Love Runing" page.
 I followed the same step to create my gallery page and added other features.
    - The sign-up page was created from reading up and looking at other project on github and youtube.
+   - Some paragraph was quoted from united nation website.

  - ### Media.